gschueler/groovy-rest/README.md

 By default, any HTTP status outside of the 20x range is considered a failure.

-Here is our API handler that can parse the API error response:
+Here is our API handler for handling our fictional API's error responses within a script:

     def apiErrorHandler(response){
         def err = response.XML
-        die "API Error: ${err.'@apiErrorCode'}: ${err.'@errorMessage'}"
+        throw new RuntimeException("API Error: ${err.'@apiErrorCode'}: ${err.'@errorMessage'}")
     }

-Assign generic failure handler for HTTP status codes that are not succesful:
+We assign a generic failure handler for HTTP status codes that are not succesful, and use our custom API error handler if the content type matches:

     Rest.failureHandler={response->
         if(response.hasContentType('application/my.api.error+xml')){
             apiErrorHandler(response)
         }else{
-            die("Request failed: ${response}")
+            throw new RuntimeException("Request failed: ${response}")
         }
     }

-Assign a failure handler for unexpected content type:
+We can also assign a failure handler for unexpected content type, which also defers to the API error handler for the appropriate content type:

     Rest.contentTypeFailureHandler={type,response->
         if(response.hasContentType('application/my.api.error+xml')){
             apiErrorHandler(response)
         }else{
-            die("Expected ${type}, but response was ${response.type}: ${response}") }
+            throw new RuntimeException("Expected ${type}, but response was ${response.type}: ${response}") }
     }

-Now `requireContentType` and `requireStatus` will call these handlers if they fail.
+Now we can perform our requests, and calls to `requireContentType` and `requireStatus` end up calling these handlers on failure.

 # Debugging

-All requests/responses be output on the console by calling `Rest.debug(PrintStream)`:
+All requests/responses can be printed by calling `Rest.debug(PrintStream)`:

     if(isDebug){
         Rest.debug(System.out)